 So how do we stir momentum?
 How does the body, functioning together, spur momentum?

-In my observation, there are really 3 basic ways momentum is encouraged.
+In my observation, there are 3 basic ways momentum is usually encouraged.

 Here are 3 ways momentum is fueled:

-Innovation – I’m using this term to highlight improving existing.
-This is development.
-When you take what you have and attempt to make it even better people notice and it makes room for more excitement…more enthusiasm in the body…more momentum.
+Innovation – I’m using this term to highlight improving what is currently existing.
+This could also be called development.
+When you take what you have and attempt to make it even bigger or better people notice and it makes room for more excitement and more enthusiasm.

-Those are the 3 momentum fuels I’ve observed.
+Those are the 3 fuels of momentum I’ve observed.

-In my experience though, you can often reverse negative momentum with more positive momentum.
-Which, by the way, requires more innovation, more creativity or more change.
+Be careful, smart and consistent with trying to spur positive momentum.
+And, in my experience, you can often reverse negative momentum with more positive momentum.
+Which, by the way, requires more innovation, creativity or change.

-And, I’m confident someone has better observations than me.
-So share!
+And I’m confident someone has better observations than me.